jyn626/acsense/README.md

 -  Detecs if there are no IDE opened by checking list of processes, if there are none then display the others respectively by priority.

 ## Usage
+<small>Powershell</small>
 ````
-# clone the repository
+# 1. Clone the repository and move into the correct directory
 git clone https://github.com/jyn626/acsense.git

-# go in the directory
-cd ascence
+cd acsense

-# create an environment
+# 2. Set up and activate the virtual environment
 python -m venv .venv

-# activate the environment
-.venv\Scripts\activate
+& .\.venv\Scripts\Activate

-# install dependencies
+# 3. Install required dependencies
 pip install -r requirements.txt

-# go the directory, and create an .env file
+# 4. Prompt for your GitHub token and automatically write it to the .env file
-touch .env

-# get your Github Personal Access Token (PAT),
+$token = Read-Host "Paste your GitHub Personal Access Token (PAT) here (No quotes needed)"
-# open the .env file and assign your PAT with this variable name.
-# note: dont enclose the PAT with qoutations ("")
-GITHUB_TOKEN=...
+"GITHUB_TOKEN=$token" | Out-File -FilePath .env -Encoding utf8

-# double click on the `run.bat` file, or alternatively you can run it in the terminal with
+# 5. Launch the application, double click on the run.bat file or run:
 .\run.bat
 ````
 load the browser extension,
 go to `chrome://extensions` on your browser